LangTrans/Documentation/implementation.md

 # Implementation

-To customize you should extract tokens with regular expression.
-Then you should create the template of original language with token you extracted.
+To customize your syntax, you should extract tokens using regular expressions.
+You should then create the template of the original language using the tokens you extracted.

 ## Token Extraction